pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/_index.md

     userguides:
         identifier: self_hosted
         weight: 9
-meta_desc: Pulumi Enterprise gives you the option to self-host Pulumi within your organization's infrastructure.
+meta_desc: Pulumi Business Critical Edition gives you the option to self-host Pulumi within your organization's infrastructure.
 ---

 {{% notes type="info" %}}
-Self-hosting is only available with **Pulumi Enterprise**.
-[Contact us]({{< relref "/contact.md" >}}) if you would like to evaluate Self-Hosted Pulumi Enterprise.
+Self-hosting is only available with **Pulumi Business Critical**.
+[Contact us]({{< relref "/contact.md" >}}) if you would like to evaluate the Self-Hosted Pulumi Service.

-To manage your state with a self-managed backend, such as a cloud storage bucket, see [State and Backends]({{< relref "/docs/intro/concepts/state" >}}).
+To manage your state with a self-*managed* backend, such as a cloud storage bucket, see [State and Backends]({{< relref "/docs/intro/concepts/state" >}}).
 {{% /notes %}}

-This guide walks you through the components that are required to get the Pulumi Service running in your own environment.
+This guide presents the overall architecture for self-hosting the Pulumi Service as well as available reference architectures and related installers.

-There are two services that need to be hosted for the purposes of remote state management and a management UI for users.
-To store user data, and the state for your [stacks]({{< relref "/docs/intro/concepts/stack" >}}), the following components are also needed:

-* MySQL 5.6 DB server with at least 20GB storage space for data
-* Minimum 50GB SSD for object storage

-> **Note**: You are responsible for the safe backup and storage of the object storage volume, as well as your DB’s data volume.

-## Self-Hosted vs. Managed Pulumi Service
+## Managed Pulumi Service vs Self-Hosted Pulumi Service

-The self-hosted version of the Pulumi Service also offers some features that are not available with the managed version (i.e. [app.pulumi.com](https://app.pulumi.com)).
-The self-hosted installation of Pulumi provides full control of your data -- a requirement for enterprises in certain industries with specific security compliance requirements.
+Pulumi Service (i.e., [app.pulumi.com](https://app.pulumi.com)) is a fully managed SaaS providing state management, a secrets manager and features such as single sign-on (SSO), audit logs, centralized stack and policy management to name a few.
+As a SaaS, Pulumi manages all aspects of the service.

+The self-hosted version of the service provides all the same capabilities as the SaaS offering.
+The self-hosted deployment requires that the customer manages data backups and keeping the service running and up to date.
+However, the self-hosted solution allows the customer to run the service fully within their own environment.

 If you are unsure about whether a self-hosted version of the Pulumi Service is right for your organization, [contact us]({{< relref "/contact.md" >}}) to learn more.